aau-claaudia/hpc/docs/index.md

 -   # Welcome to AAU HPC

-    #### Explore the high-performance computing (HPC) resources at AAU, how they work and what they can be used for in your research projects.
+    #### Explore the high-performance computing (HPC) resources available for AAU students and researchers, how they work and what they can be used for in your projects.

 ![Image title](/assets/img/hero-img.jpg)